Parental Responsibility Parental Responsibility

 Very often a parent will come to our firm and insist that they receive Sole Parental Responsibility for their child because they were the primary care-giver of the child while the parties were together, or because the opposing parent never helped and they don’t anticipate that this will change now that they are separating from that parent.
 However, as a general rule, Sole Parental Responsibility is disfavored under Florida law.
 The Courts of Florida will generally award parents what is known as Shared Parental Responsibility.

-The family law lawyers of Morgan and Barbary can help.
+M&B Family Law & Mediation Services can help.
 Attorney Clay Morgan has many years of experience litigating parental responsibility issues and will work tirelessly to obtain the best possible result for you.
-Call Clay today for a FREE telephone consultation at 321-951-3400 and discuss the specifics of your case.
+Call Attorney Clay Morgan today to schedule a consultation at 321-951-3400 and discuss the specifics of your case.

 Shared Parental Responsibility means that both parents will equally share in the major decisions affecting the welfare of the children, including decisions regarding education, religious training, health-care, discipline, child care providers, and other decisions which affect the wellbeing of a child.
 The Courts favor Shared Parental Responsibility because they want each parent to have a voice in the raising of their child, even after the parents separate and live apart.
 The theory is that if the parents are working together to comply with the requirements of Shared Parental Responsibility, they will have a more stable and well rounded environment for their child.